POSTED October 29, 2017

 So, what’s best – IPS or Pods?

 If you ask someone who has owned a shaft their whole life, they probably aren’t going to be a fan of the IPS.
 Those who have owned them and couldn’t afford to maintain them will have mixed emotions.
+A well maintained pod is a great advancement in technology, and many who finally come around to owning them end up enjoying really enjoying the benefits they have to offer.

 If you are still tossing up on which drive type is right for you, read How to Choose A Boat – 4 Major Drive Types Explained.